Universal Day of Culture: Russia

 In Russia the Universal Day of Culture is supported by numerous institutions and organizations, including the Moscow State University of Geodesy and Cartography, the Moscow State University of Culture and Arts, The Nicholas Roerich Estate Museum in Izvara, The Union of Artists of Russia, local branches of the International League for the Protection of Culture, etc. Celebrations are held annually in Moscow, St. Petersburg, Ekaterinburg, Irkutsk and Berezniki.
 Notable Russian politicians and public figures are members of the Council of the International Movement.
 The members of the Russian Duma Elena Drapeko and Nikolay Rastorguyev, and the cosmonaut Aleksandr Balandin are among them.
 The Association of Space Explorers in Russia also supported the Universal Day of Culture.

 Brazil

 In Brazil the celebrations are organized annually by Brazilian Roerich Institute, which was established in 1999.
-On April 15, 2010, the 75th anniversary of the Roerich Pact, the panel “Protection and Preservation of natural treasures: the challenges to the servers of culture” was held in Sao Paulo.
+On April 15, 2010, the 75th anniversary of the Roerich Pact, the panel "Protection and Preservation of natural treasures: the challenges to the servers of culture" was held in São Paulo.
 The Banner of Peace has been hoisted as well.